oasis-tcs/odata-specs/odata-url-conventions/4 Resource Path.md

 ```
 :::

-- By invoking an action that returns a
+- By invoking an action import that returns a
-collection of entities (see rule: `actionCall`)
+collection of entities (see rule: `actionImportCall`)

 Likewise there are many ways to address a single entity.

 Sometimes a single entity can be accessed directly, for example by:
-- Invoking a function that returns a
+- Invoking a function import that returns a
-single entity (see rule: `entityFunctionCall`)
+single entity (see rule: `entityFunctionImportCall`)
-- Invoking an action that returns a single
+- Invoking an action import that returns a single
-entity (see rule: `actionCall`)
+entity (see rule: `actionImportCall`)
 - Addressing a singleton

 ::: example